patrickcfwhite/project-3/README.md

 This component utilised React Hooks and as a result meant that some of the components connected to it also used Hooks rather than classical or functional components.
 This also enabled the app to have cleaner code overall.

-1. The navigation bar held a number of functions which were determined to be run using turnaries.
+1. The navigation bar held a number of functions which were determined to be run using ternaries.
 For instance, two functions handle the opening and closing of the navbar dependent on the onClick handler on the hamburger icon.
 These two functions also sets a piece state to identify if the component is open or not.

     ```js
     <div onClick={isOpen !== true ?
 HandleOpen : HandleClose} className="hamburger-container">